On the net reproduction rate of continuous structured populations with distributed states at birth: Introduction

 Here we set the maximal size to be $1$ for mathematical convenience.
 In this model it is assumed that individuals may have different sizes at birth and therefore $\beta(s,y,\,\cdot\,)$ denotes the rate at which individuals of size $y$ give rise to individuals of size $s$.
-Hence the non-local integral term in \eqref{equation} represents reproduction of the population without external driving of the population through immigration.
+Hence the non-local integral term in equation \eqref{equation} represents reproduction of the population without external driving of the population through immigration.
+Population models with distributed recruitment processes have been applied for example to model cell populations and cell aggregation problems, see e.g. \cite{MD}.
+Integral operators representing distributed recruitment/loss processes also appear in physical problems, for example in the modelling of coagulation-fragmentation processes (see e.g., \cite{Ackleh,AF,MLB2,MLB}).

+We make the following regularity assumptions on the model ingredients, which are needed in what follows.

+Some of the above conditions are biologically relevant, such as the assumption of non-negative and bounded vital rates, the others, such as differentiability, are necessary to discuss linear stability of steady states, see later in Section 5.
 Existence of solutions of the model above (and in fact of a much more general model) was treated in \cite{CS2}.
+It is relatively straightforward to verify that the regularity conditions \eqref{regconditions} we impose on the model ingredients guarantee that hypotheses (A1)-(A4) in \cite{CS2} (which are needed for the proof of the existence result to hold true) are satisfied.
+We also note that in \cite{CS2} the authors in fact treated the much more delicate case, when the size-space may be unbounded.

 In \cite{FGH} we established some sufficient conditions for the existence of a positive steady state of this model.
-For a fixed $P\in (0,\infty)$ we defined a linear operator $\mathcal{A}_P$ by
+We summarize here the key steps of the analysis we employed in \cite{FGH}, mainly to understand the differences and similarities with the new developments in the next Section.
+For a fixed $P\in [0,\infty)$ one defines a linear operator $\mathcal{A}_P$ by